Questions, Comments, or Corrections? Let us know!

 • Information from evaluation and assessment materials, such as Routine Based Interviews or DAYC-2, that were gathered prior to the child’s initial IFSP/IEP meeting date can be used but must be entered as documentation after the IFSP/IEP date in order to be considered valid in the GOLD system.
 Child must be at least 6 months of age.

-• Entry data must be recorded in the checkpoint period of the child’s Part C or Part B entry date.
-If there are less than 45 days left in that checkpoint period, continue to collect entry data in the next checkpoint period up to (a total of) the 45 days.
-The data needs to be finalized in the checkpoint period of their entry date.
+• Entry data must be recorded in the checkpoint period of the child’s early intervention or special education entry date (Children who have transitioned from Early Intervention services should have finalized exit data on or before the child’s third birthday, which becomes entry data for special education services).
+If there are less than 45 days left in that checkpoint period of their entry date.
 This may require manual changing of the checkpoint period if it has defaulted into the next checkpoint period.

-• For example, if the child enters Part C services on May 15, data would be entered up to 45 days later which extends beyond the Spring checkpoint (May 31).
+• For example, if the child enters early intervention services on May 15, data would be entered up to 45 days later which extends beyond the Spring checkpoint (May 31).
 In this example, data could be collected beyond May 31, but all data would be finalized in the spring checkpoint.
 If there is a need to record data in a checkpoint period other than the current one, the entry checkpoint period must be changed manually.

 Download the entry/exit flow chart for children who have IFSPs and IEPs.